Display WordPress Optin & Message To URLs With Query Strings (UTM Parameters)

-With MailOptin, you can target your opt-in campaigns to visitors based on the query strings present in the page’s URL such as UTM parameters.
+With MailOptin, you can precisely target your WordPress optin forms and message to engage your audience based on their unique URL parameters or query strings in the page’s URL, such as UTM parameters.

-This guide shows you how to set-up query string targeting.
+This guide shows you how to set up query string targeting of optin campaigns in MailOptin on your WordPress website.

 For example, in the following URL: